blsruthi/Dr.Appointment/README.md

 npm install
 npm start
-3. Set Up the Backend (Optional if Firebase Functions)
+3. Set Up the Backend (Optional if Firebase Functions) cd ../Backend npm install node index.js

-cd ../Backend
-npm install
-node index.js
 🔐 Environment Setup
-Create a .env file in the root and add:
+4.Create a .env file in the root and add:
 REACT_APP_FIREBASE_API_KEY=your_api_key
 REACT_APP_FIREBASE_PROJECT_ID=your_project_id
 REACT_APP_FIREBASE_AUTH_DOMAIN=your_auth_domain
 REACT_APP_UPLOADCARE_PUBLIC_KEY=your_uploadcare_key
+5.Generate Private Key
+a.Click the "Generate new private key" button b.Confirm → It will download a file like: drappointmnet-firebase-adminsdk-xxxxx.json c.Rename the file (optional) to: serviceAccountKey.json

 🛡️ Security Notes
 ✅ serviceAccount.json is excluded via .gitignore